iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.proudcrowd.exposure 5 reviews"/>
 </p>

+> Works great<br> :date: __2020-11-07 23:36:18__

+> Not really sure how often it does a check but from what I see from the pictures it's suppose to check 2 hours or so and I will go hours between checks kind of disappointed in the app not going to know if I have been exposed if it don't check when it is suppose to<br> :date: __2020-11-03 20:26:41__

 > I love the app because I love it<br> :date: __2020-10-29 18:17:07__

 > Absolutely love it<br> :date: __2020-10-25 07:09:59__